sisby-folk/surveyor/README.md

 }

 dependencies {
-    modImplementation 'folk.sisby:surveyor:0.1.0-beta.1+1.20'
+    modImplementation 'folk.sisby:surveyor:0.1.0-beta.8+1.20'
-    include 'folk.sisby:surveyor:0.1.0-beta.1+1.20'
+    include 'folk.sisby:surveyor:0.1.0-beta.8+1.20'
 }
 ```

-### Core Concept - Terrain Summaries

-**Terrain Summaries** (or "Chunk" or "Region" summaries) represent blocks for rendering on maps.<br/>
-They're added and changed per-chunk, but paletted and saved per-region.<br/>
-Each chunk summary consists of **Floors**, non-clear solid blocks below two contiguous non-solid blocks.<br/>
-Floors are stored in **Layers**, which hold the topmost floors for each x,z column over specific range of y-values.<br/>
-This is best explained by example.

-**The Overworld** has layers at:
-- 319 - always empty unless players build there
-- 256 - most surface terrain
-- 61 - the sea floor, ravines, and caves
-- 0 - deepslate caves

-**The Nether** has layers at:
-* 255 - empty bedrock ceiling unless players use exploits to build there
-* 126 - high caves and outcrops
-* 70 - mid-level outcrops and walkways
-* 40 - the lava sea and shores

-The layering dictates the **maximum number of floors surveyor can detect in an x,z column**.<br/>
-If it finds one floor in a layer, it can't find another floor until the next layer starts.<br/>
-More layers is "higher definition" - harder to miss a cave underneath another cave - but will take up more space.

-Layering does not dictate **how maps display floors** - surveyor can provide the top known floors between any two arbitrary y values, so cave maps can easily be overlayed, combined, displayed as transparent, etc.

-### Other Concepts
+### Core Concepts

 The **World Summary** holds all of surveyor's data for a world.
-It can be accessed through the `SurveyorWorld` duck.
+It can be accessed using `WorldSummary.of(World)`.

+**Chunk Summaries** (or the "Terrain Summary") represent the world viewed from above.
+This includes the top layer of blocks, along with their biome, height, block light level, and the depth of water above them.

 **Structure Summaries** represent an in-world structure (called `StructureStart` in yarn) - they include map-critical information for identifying the structure and its pieces, but not any actual blocks or piece NBT.

 **Landmarks** are a way to represent all other positional information on-map.
 They have unique serialization per-type, and are uniquely keyed by their type and position to prevent overlaps.

+### Terrain Summary Layers

+In order to facilitate cave mapping, Surveyor records the top layer of blocks at **multiple height levels** (layer heights).

+**The Overworld** scans for floors in these layers:
+- 257-319 - usually empty
+- 62-256 - surface terrain
+- 0-61 - sea floors and riverbeds, ravines, and caves
+- -64-0 - deepslate caves

+**The Nether** scans for floors in these layers:
+* 127-255 - usually flat bedrock
+* 71-126 - high caves and outcrops
+* 41-70 - mid-level outcrops and walkways
+* 0-40 - the lava sea and shores

+Roughly speaking, Surveyor will accept any non-clear block within or below a 2-high walk-space as a floor.

+Surveyor supports any layer height configuration, but currently lacks the API/config to change this for specific dimensions.

+Note that the amount of layers doesn't affect how mods display the map, only how often cave floors will be occluded by floors above them.

 ### Map Mods

 <details>
 <summary>Click to show the map mod guide</summary>

-Quick reminder that surveyor should **replace your existing world scanning logic**<br/>
+Quick reminder that surveyor should **replace any existing world scanning logic**<br/>
-You should never need to look at the currently loaded chunks - Otherwise, let us know and we'll try extend surveyor!
+You should never need to look at the currently loaded chunks - If some information is missing, let us know!

 #### Initial Setup

-Tune into loading via `SurveyorClientEvents.Register.clientPlayerLoad` - this will trigger when the client world has access to surveyor data and the player is available (for prioritizing nearby regions).
+Tune into `SurveyorClientEvents.ClientPlayerLoad` - this will trigger when the client world has access to surveyor data and the player is available.

-You can call `WorldSummary.terrain().keySet()` to get all summarized chunk positions - feel free to add these to a queue or deque to render later.

-`keySet()` and `asMap()` methods accept `SurveyorExploration` - on the client this can be accessed from `SurveyorClient.getExploration()` - which ensures only map area the player should see is shown.
+`WorldTerrainSummary.keySet()` contains all available chunks by position.
+You can also use `bitSet()` and `toKeys()` if you want to sort the keys by region.

+`WorldStructureSummary.keySet()` contains all structure starts by key + ChunkPos.

+`WorldLandmarks.keySet()` contains all landmarks (POIs, waypoints, death markers, etc.) by type + BlockPos.

+To use these on the client, pass in `SurveyorClient.getExploration(ClientPlayer)`.<br/>
+This ensures surveyor will hide any areas the current player hasn't explored, or waypoints they didn't make.

+##### Live Updates

+You should also tune into the `TerrainUpdated`, `StructuresAdded`, `LandmarksAdded`, and `LandmarksRemoved` events, which will fire whenever the world summary changes.

+Note that these events might fire before `ClientPlayerLoad`, so skip them if you haven't initialized your map data there yet!

+You don't need to check exploration when listening to these methods on the client - their contents are already explored.

 #### Terrain Rendering

-To process a chunk, first get the summary using `WorldTerrainSummary.get(ChunkPos)`.<br/>
-Remember you can always get the world summary from using `SurveyorWorld` if you're processing on world tick.<br/>
-Then, crunch the result into floors using `ChunkSummary.toSingleLayer()` which outputs usable int arrays:
+First, generate a top layer (with any desired height limits) using `WorldTerrainSummary.get(ChunkPos).toSingleLayer()`.<br/>
+This will produce a raw layer summary of one-dimensional arrays:
-* **exists[256]** - Set where a floor exists, unset otherwise - where unset, all other fields are junk.
+* **exists** - True where a floor exists, false otherwise - where false, all other fields are junk.
-* **depths[256]** - The distance of the floor below your specified world height. so y = worldHeight - depth.
+* **depths** - The distance of the floor below your specified world height. so y = worldHeight - depth.
-* **blocks[256]** - The floor block.
+* **blocks** - The floor block.
 Indexed per-region via `WorldTerrainSummary.getBlockPalette(ChunkPos)`.
-* **biomes[256]** - The floor biome.
+* **biomes** - The floor biome.
 Indexed per-region via `WorldTerrainSummary.getBiomePalette(ChunkPos)`.
-* **lightLevels[256]** - The block light level directly above the floor (i.e. the block light for its top face).
+* **lightLevels** - The block light level directly above the floor (i.e. the block light for its top face).
 0-15.
-* **waterDepths[256]** - How deep the contiguous water above the floor is.
+* **waterDepths** - How deep the contiguous water above the floor is.
   * All other liquid surfaces are considered floors, but water is special-cased.
   * The sea floor (e.g. sand) is recorded, and this depth value indicates the water surface instead.
   * This allows maps to show water depth shading, but also hide water completely if desired.

-For all these arrays, the index is (x * 16 + z), where x and z are relative to the chunk.
+All arrays can be indexed by `x * 16 + z`, where x and z are relative to the chunk.<br/>

-Using this data, render usable data for your map (color buffers, images, etc) and hold onto them per-world.<br/>
+Use these arrays to render and store map data for that chunk (pixels, buffers, whichever).<br/>
-You may be rendering hundreds of thousands of chunks here - this is the hot loop, that's why it's all ugly int arrays.
+Remember that you'll be rendering hundreds of thousands of chunks here - optimize this process hard.

 #### Structure Rendering

-Structures can be retrieved using `WorldStructureSummary.asMap()` - these come in a `StructureSummary` format, which clearly defines all type-independent data, along with extra data for jigsaws.

-These can be used to create automatic waypoints for structures, draw abstract versions of them to the map by ID, etc.
+Along with the key and ChunkPos, you can get the type and any tags using `WorldStructureSummary.getType(key)` and `WorldStructureSummary.getTags(key)`.

+You can access a full summary of the structure (e.g. to draw its bounding boxes) using `WorldStructureSummary.get(key, ChunkPos)`.<br/>
+This includes piece data like boxes, direction, IDs, etc.

 #### Landmark Rendering & Management

-Landmarks can be retrieved using `WorldLandmarks.asMap()` - or one of the type or class specific getters as needed.

-Landmarks can be most simply represented as a point on the map.
-They may include a dye color (for vanilla banner style rendering) as well as some name text for labels or tooltips.

-Landmarks can also include a texture identifier, which may or may not exist on your client, depending on how it was made.
+Along with the type and BlockPos, you can get a full landmark using `WorldLandmarks.get(type, BlockPos)`.

+By default, this can include a dye color, a text name, the owner's UUID, and a texture (could be from another map mod).<br/>
+You should have a method of rendering a landmark using just this information.

+To improve how landmarks are displayed, you can use `instanceof` to check for additional data, e.g. `HasBlockBox`.

 To add a custom waypoint landmark, just construct a `SimplePointLandmark` owned by the client player, and add it using `WorldLandmarks.put(Landmark)`.
 This will save to disk and send a copy to the server.

-#### Live Updates

-You should also tune into the `TerrainUpdated`, `StructuresAdded`, `LandmarksAdded`, and `LandmarksRemoved` events, which will fire whenever the world summary changes.

-#### Examples

-An implementation of a surveyor map mod (with advanced terrain rendering) can be found in [Antique Atlas](https://github.com/sisby-folk/antique-atlas/blob/1.20/src/main/java/folk/sisby/antique_atlas/WorldTiles.java).

-A minecraftless vanilla-map-like implementation that reads surveyor's NBT save files directly is [SurveyorSurveyor](https://github.com/HestiMae/surveyor-surveyor/blob/main/src/main/java/garden/hestia/surveyor_surveyor/SurveyorSurveyor.java).

 </details>